BhairaviSanskriti/OrderFood-Running-CLI-Application-Inside-A-Container/README.md

 # OrderFood-Running-CLI-Application-Inside-A-Container
-# How to containerize your CLI application
+# How to containerize your CLI application and run it

 I have make a cli application using Go and I want to containerize it.